sandervandevelde/Nanoframework-Cloud-MQTT-Broker-support/README.md

 1. The public TLS certificated for the connection to the broker based on [DigiCert Global Root G3](https://www.digicert.com/kb/digicert-root-certificates.htm)
 2. Private client certificate
 3. Public client certificate

+## Last will and testament

+This new EventGrid namespace feature is now demonstrated too (you need to update your m2mqtt library if needed).

+Notice the willRetain flag is set to false.
+That feature is not supported yet by the EventGrid namespace.

 ## Links